Written by Samuel Turner |

 Javier Hernandez and The Estadio Azteca are just some things that might come to mind when you think of Mexican football.
 What if I was to tell you that Cornish miners played a part in the emergence of football in Mexico?

 We often fall in love with the Mexican National team during international tournaments due to their passionate fans and the teams’ common status as the underdog.
 One great example being, of course, this summer’s World Cup in Russia when a Mexican side managed to beat, the then World Cup holders Germany, 1-0 in their opening game.
-Rising through their group and beating; Sweden, Germany and South Korea, only to eventually lose to a well fancied Brazil in the last 16.
+Rising through their group which included Germany, South Korea, and Sweden, recording a famous 1-0 victory against the old holders Germany in the process.
+They eventually went out in the last 16 losing to well fancied Brazil.

 But how did this come about in the first place?
 Let’s take a look at their history.